brudnyhenry/super-saiyan-app/README.md

 # Github Stars Dragon Ball mapper

 Demo application for Knowledge Sharing Session.
-It maps github stars rating into Dragon Ball Character.
+It maps number of github stars to Dragon Ball Character!
+Magic!

 Depending on application version characters level also change.

+Server will listen on port 8080

 ## Getting Started